Have you cruised to the French Island of Corsica? Did you tour the Prunelli Gorges?

 Not up for a shore excursion when your ship visits this lovely spot on Corsica?
 Here are more things to do in Ajaccio from the official tourism website:

 - Chapelle Imperiale

 - Eglise St-Jean Baptiste, 12th century stone church rebuilt in 15th century to the neo-Gothic style

 - Hotel de Ville (town hall) Empire-style grand salon contains portraits of the Bonaparte family

 Are you looking for even more adventure?
-We found the following experiences offered at Get Your Guide:
+We found many independent shore excursion experiences in Corsica offered at Get Your Guide.